Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Putting It All Together

-Disaster recovery planning comes down to four essential practices: defining your recovery objectives, implementing layered backup following the 3-2-1-1-0 strategy, documenting your plan clearly, and testing it regularly.
+Disaster recovery planning comes down to five essential practices: defining your recovery objectives, implementing layered backup following the 3-2-1-1-0 strategy, documenting your plan clearly, testing it regularly, and ensuring your plan meets cyber insurance requirements.

 Define your objectives.
 Know your RTO and RPO for critical systems before an incident occurs.
 This clarity guides every other decision.